isomerpages/govtech-gobusiness-main/_covid-19/safe-management-requirements/fast-and-easy-testing-fnb.md

 - Perform hand hygiene before commencing swabbing;
 - Carry out self-swab.
 After the testing has been done, the swab stick, reaction tube and the test device may then be placed into the Ziploc bag (with employee’s ID) and the Ziploc bag sealed.
 The test device should be laid flat and the results may be read in 15- 20 mins.
 - Dispose the Ziploc bag that contains the swab stick, the reaction tube, into bins (double bagged and with cover/lid).
-- Wipe down the swab station (including the table and the mirror) with the 70% alcohol wipes and perform hand hygiene before leaving the swab station
+- Wipe down the swab station (including the table and the mirror) with the 70% alcohol wipes and perform hand hygiene before leaving the swab station.

 #### 8. Employer-Supervised Self-Swab (ESSS): Managing individuals depending on their test results